 As of second half 2016, TransferWise claimed to break even and begin generating profits.
 Such impressive claim doesn’t seem to impede its growth trajectory – as of May 2017, TransferWise was still expecting to grow 150% year-over-year:

 TransferWise has clearly been much stronger at execution than other startups (see this SaveOnSend article).
-Plus, in its most recent round in May 2016 , TransferWise got $26 million for <3% of equity so there will be plenty of investors happy to fund its ambitions.
-But the biggest mystery remains: why TransferWise feels the need to mislead consumers while berating competitors and generating fakes, like this ironically titled fake map of “real-time” transactions:
+But the biggest mystery remained: why TransferWise felt the need to cut corners while berating competitors and generating fakes, like this ironically titled fake map of “real-time” transactions:

 — DARIO KOROLIJA (@korolijadario) June 5, 2017